-Five top tips to help stop dead batteries from becoming zombies
+Five top tips to stop waste batteries from becoming dangerous.

 Some electronic devices, like newer mobile phones and tablets, contain batteries which are not easily removed.
 If they’re in working order, these items should be re-used or donated to charity to keep them in use for as long as possible, but once they are at the end of their useful life, they should be recycled only with other waste electrical items at your local Household Waste Recycling Centre, waste electrical recycling banks or, if you have one, a kerbside waste electricals collection service.